nkratzke/JEdUnit/readme.md

 ### Writing checks for automatic evaluation of an assignment

-To write checks one simply has to take the [Checks](Checks.java) class as a template
+To write checks one simply has to take the `Checks.java` class as a template

 ```Java
 /**